percona/pmm/docs/setting-up/server/docker.md

 ## Running PMM Server with Docker compose {: #docker-compose }

+!!! important alert alert-success "Important"
-> With this approach, data is stored in a volume, not in a `pmm-data` container.
+    With this approach, data is stored in a volume, not in a `pmm-data` container.

 1. Copy and paste this text into a file called `docker-compose.yml`.